 For example, here is an article on Sterling, who has invested more than €1M on the Mintos platform.

-How do you invest on Mintos ?
+How to invest on Mintos ?

 On the Mintos crowdlending platform, new loans offered by lending companies are listed on the primary market.
 This is where all newly arrived loan opportunities are grouped together.